wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 Date: 2018-11-20
 Tags: code, c++, coroutines

-For a long time I'v been interested in trying out to run game-specific/entity-specific code in coroutines.
+For a long time I'v been interested in trying to run game-specific/entity-specific code in coroutines.
 Something like the following.

 ```c++